sayakpaul/stable-diffusion-keras-ft/README.md

 generated_images = pokemon_model.text_to_image("Yoda", batch_size=3)
 plot_images(generated_images, "Fine-tuned on the Pokemon dataset")
 ```
+- **With LoRA:**

+For loading LoRA checkpoint, you can refer to this `inference.py` script for more detail.

 You can bring in your `weights_path` (should be compatible with the `diffusion_model`) and reuse the code snippet.